strata/frontend/docs/development/setting-up-content-types.md

 ## Setting up the content model

-This can be done in PHP (via the `ContentModel` class), but it's more convenients to use YAML files for this.
+This can be done in PHP (via the `ContentModel` class), but it's more convenient to use YAML files for this.

 ### content-model.yaml